scriptPilot/dexie-mysql-sync/README.md

 ### emptyTable(table)

-Removes all records from a table without synchronizing them as deleted to the server.
+Removes all records from a local table without synchronizing them as deleted to the server.

 - `table`: [Dexie.js Table](https://dexie.org/docs/Dexie/Dexie.%5Btable%5D)